 Years of Experience

-Five to nine years of work experience seem to result in median wages of $97K annually.
-Broken down by tenure, the largest share of U.S. Department Of Agriculture employees (33 percent) have 20 years or more of experience and earn $50K per year on average.
+Average pay is approximately $97K annually for those with five to nine years of experience.
+The largest fraction of U.S. Department Of Agriculture people (38 percent) have been working for 20 years or more and earn $56K per year on average.

 Certifications and Degrees